ParnaviSen03/Sentiment_Analysis_Twitter_Reddit/README.md

 ---

-## 🧠 Project Overview
+## Project Overview

 Public sentiment significantly impacts a brand’s reputation, market value, and customer trust.
 Yet, many brands lack the tools to analyze real-time feedback shared by users on platforms like Twitter and Reddit.
-This project presents a robust NLP pipeline to **monitor, classify, and visualize sentiment trends** for brands using social media data.
+This project presents a robust NLP pipeline to monitor, classify, and visualize sentiment trends for brands using social media data.

 We leverage both traditional models and state-of-the-art transformer-based deep learning architectures to understand nuanced, context-aware sentiment and provide actionable insights to brands for product and communication strategy.

 ---

-## 🎯 Project Goals
+## Project Goals

 - Collect and preprocess large-scale datasets from Twitter and Reddit.
 - Apply lexicon-based, clustering, and transformer models for sentiment classification.